PeppeL-G/course-material/src/courses/client-server-communication/project-instructions.md

 After we have extracted the data from the token we can figure out to which account the user logged in to before, and then figure out if the user is authorized to make the request or not.

 When you have added authorization checks to your code you can use Postman to send requests with the Authorization header containing the access token and see if it works as it should.
-You can also use [the debugger at jwt.io](https://jwt.io/#debugger-io) to create invalid tokens and see if your backend properly detects them as invalid.
+You can also use [the debugger at jwt.io](https://jwt.io/#debugger-io) to create invalid access tokens and see if your backend properly detects them as invalid.

 ::: tip Avoiding copy-pasting code
-Extracting the access token from the `Authorization` header like that and then extract the data from the access token is something you want to do in many of the requests you need to be able to handle in the backend, so instead of copy-pasting all of this code it is better to put it in a middleware function.
+Extracting the access token from the `Authorization` header like that and then extract the data from the access token is something you want to do in many of the requests your backend receives, so instead of copy-pasting all of this code it is better to put it in a function and then call the function when you need to extract it (or even better: use a middleware function).
 :::

 ::: warning Note!
 One should rather use `jwt.sign()` and `jwt.verify()` asynchronously by providing a callback function, but to simplify we used them synchronously instead (they send back a return value).
 By using them synchronously they are blocking, so concurrent incoming HTTP requests are queued instead of handled immediately (the calls to `jwt.sign()` and `jwt.verify()` takes many milliseconds to execute).
-The call to these functions with a callback function are not blocking (the long running operations are executed in the background/another thread).
+The call to these functions with a callback function are not blocking (the long running operations are executed in the background/another thread), and therefor better to use.
 :::

 ### Adding OpenID Connect